 What Nissan derived from this communication was young drivers' desire for a basic, authentic configuration for a car - a car without legacy influences, based on the ideal proportions and straight stance of a simple three-box shaped car design.
 Thus, the IDx concepts share the same three-box genesis - vehicles made up of three compartments: engine, passenger and cargo areas.
 Nissan designers infused the idea of an "authentic car configuration" into their thinking behind this starting point in the form of a "flexible box."

 Several unique approaches were made from a structural standpoint so the IDx concepts could take on various appearances.
-For example, the front/rear fenders and side structure, such as the door panels, seem to sandwich the cabin to focus attention on the centre of the vehicle.
+For example, the front/rear fenders and side structure, such as the door panels, seem to sandwich the cabin to focus attention on the center of the vehicle.

 This structure allows the car to differentiate itself from others through the side and front face, with vast freedom for customization.
 The parting lines (panel partitions) clearly separate the sides and top, and enhance visual clarity while creating a unique and crisp boxed form.
 Additionally, viewed from the front and rear, the car retains its compact lines while maintaining low and wide body proportions, thereby instilling a sense of it being a "real" car.